drvinceknight/gt/docs/meetings/04-support-enumeration.rst

 Play a knockout RPSLS tournament
 ********************************

-16 volunteers and play RPSLS as a dropout tournament.
+Tell students to create groups of 4 or 8 and play a knockout RPSLS tournament.

 Explain rules and show:

 .. image:: ../assets/activities/rpsls.png
    :width: 500px

-Following the tournament: have discussion about how winner won etc...
+Following the tournaments: have discussion about how winner won etc...

 Explain that we will study this game using Game Theory: